Did you know that you can do many things with keyboard shortcuts? Try them out, and discover how much quicker you can get things done.

 Open any menu item using the Alt key

 To open a menu from the keyboard, press and hold the Alt key and then the press the shortcut letter for that menu.
-To display the shortcut letters, press the Alt key, and the shortcut letter in each menu is underlined (see picture below).
+To display the shortcut letters, press the Alt key, and the shortcut letter in each menu is underlined (Figure 4).

-Note: Menu shortcuts are abbreviated as Alt+ in release notices and other documentation.
+Note: Menu shortcuts are abbreviated as Alt+ in other documentation.
 For example, Alt+F opens the File menu.

 More Alt+ keyboard shortcuts

-Keyboard shortcuts using the Alt key and a letter are also available for many data fields in Paladin including the Invoice/Quote, Customer and Purchase Order modules.
-To see if keyboard shortcuts are available for data fields anywhere in Paladin, press the Alt key and look for field names with underlined shortcut letters (see picture below).
+Keyboard shortcuts using the Alt key and a letter are also available for many data fields in Paladin including the Invoice/Quote, Customer, and Purchase Order modules.
+To see if keyboard shortcuts are available for data fields anywhere in Paladin, press the Alt key and look for field names with underlined shortcut letters (Figure 5).

-Note: Data field shortcuts are abbreviated as Alt+ in release notices and other documentation.
+Note: Data field shortcuts are abbreviated as Alt+ in other documentation.

 If you have questions or suggestions about this information, contact support@paladinpos.com.